Brooklyn Immersionists: Brooklyn as a new avant-garde

-Industrial outsourcing in the 1960s and 1970s began to collapse much of the economy of north Brooklyn and a rise in crime followed.
-Cecilia Nowell of BedfordandBowery.com observed "how desolate Williamsburg was for a few years after factories and companies moved out of the area."
-An activist community eventually emerged to help families in the 1970s and early 1980s, led by groups such as El Puente, Los Sures and the People's Firehouse.

-In the late 1970s, artists who could no longer afford work space in Manhattan began to move into Williamsburg's abandoned industrial buildings and under-utilized apartments.
-This first wave of artists and musicians, however, continued to make Manhattan the center of their professional lives.
+Community organizations had been working to rejuvenate parts of Williamsburg since the 1970s, In the late 1970s, artists who could no longer afford work space in Manhattan began to move into Williamsburg's abandoned industrial buildings and under-utilized apartments.
+This first wave of artists and musicians, continued to make Manhattan the center of their professional lives.
 In the late 1980s a small creative community began to assemble in an area near the Williamsburg Bridge where economic activity was especially depressed.
 Removed from both the arts infrastructure of Manhattan and a subway to get them there, this new community of artists and musicians began to focus their creative activity where they lived.
-This was a highly adventurous generation willing to set down roots in one of the most distressed areas of New York in order to create.

-While community organizations had been working to rejuvenate parts of Williamsburg since the 1970s, the creative groups that formed near the waterfront began to introduce an intensely experimental form of cultural change.
-Some even reached across disciplines to work with the activists and vice versa.
-What immediately distinguished the Immersionist community from the artists living further to the north near the Bedford Avenue subway stop, was its abandonment of Manhattan as both a cultural forum and an exhibition space.
-Brooklyn itself became the focus of their work.
-One of the early indications of this neighborhood orientation appears in 1989.
-Ladislav Czernek, the founder of the creative warehouse space Epoché, declares in Williamsburg's monthly zine, Word of Mouth:
+Ladislav Czernek, the founder of the creative warehouse space Epoché, declares in Williamsburg's monthly zine, Word of Mouth in 1989:

 "Epoché is a not-for-profit, autonomous, multi-disciplinary, artist-run exhibition space, the aim of which is to cultivate and engage an audience within our community.
 Epoché aspires to be as much a meeting house, a laboratory or a school, as much as it does to be an exhibition space... to feed, and feed off a neighborhood, not just occupy it."